Direct debit from your Centrelink payments

 Check your payments

-The tenant will need to give us:
+The renter will need to give us:

 - The property's address or service ID

-- Proof of the tenant's identity.
+- Proof of the renter's identity.

 Residents can make payments

-Tenants can give residents of their household consent to make payments into their rental or maintenance account via bank direct debit.
+Renters can give residents of their household consent to make payments into their rental or maintenance account via bank direct debit.
 This does not grant the resident rights to the property, but it can help to make it easier to manage the weekly payment amount.

 If you can't pay your rent, tell your local office straight away – they will help you work out what to do.